Thai green fish curry is a delicious Thai curry dish consisting of cod pieces simmered in a delicious coconut curry sauce.

 Green curry is a very unhealthy dish due to its high fat content from the coconut milk and heavy usage of carbs from the rice – a serving of green curry can run up to 700 calories, largely due to the fat content from coconut milk, which is a whopping 12 grams of fat per serving, and carbs from the rice that the curry is eaten with.

-Thankfully, I’ve figured out a way to make a healthy and low calorie Thai green fish curry recipe using a couple key ingredient swaps to make this a low fat curry.
+Thankfully, with a few tweaks, you can make a healthy green fish curry using a couple key ingredient swaps.

-Thai Green Curry Calories and Nutrition - How To Make It Healthy
+🍎 Calories and Nutrition – Make It Healthy

 - Fish – White fish is naturally a lean protein source.
-I opted for cod because it has the best consistency, but any other white fish would work well too
+I opted for cod because it has the best consistency, but any other white fish would work well too.
+If you like fish recipes, check out my Thai steamed fish recipe for another Thai classic!

 - Coconut Milk – Use light coconut milk - a serving of light milk is 45 calories vs 120 calories from normal coconut milk due to less fat content as the light version has less coconut cream.